sourcegraph/handbook/content/product-engineering/product/product_management/prioritizing.md

 We receive tons of feature requests and bug reports, more than we can handle.
 This means we must frequently say "no" or prioritize things less urgently than some people would like.
 Our job is to find the most important things to work on.

-## How do I get feedback to the product team that I need to get prioritized?
+## How do I get feedback from the company on prioritization as a product manager?

-See our instructions for [surfacing product feedback](../surfacing_product_feedback.md).
+### RFCs

+[RFCs](../../communication/rfcs/index.md) are documents used to outline and solicit feedback on projects.
+They provide context around a problem that needs to be solved and are a medium for creating specifications for a project.

+Generally, items in the roadmap will be big enough they require writing an RFC, though this will not always be the case.
+When a solution is clear, a well-detailed issue is sufficient to communicate intent, motivation, and solution.

-### Engineering prototyping
+## Engineering prototyping

 Sometimes there is a general product area that your team owns that the CEO/CTO/Product Manager/CE/Sales seem interested in, and a developer is passionate/inspired/excited about it and wants to work on prototyping in that area.
 The developer has total freedom for a couple months to work on it part-time as long as they make progress in prototyping with the Sales and CE teams and are showing progress to customers regularly.
 The sole test will be, if we ask the Sales/CE teams "is $DEVELOPER's prototype/project drawing interest in customer calls and is $DEVELOPER iterating on it well in response to feedback?"